 Whether you’re looking for the perfect spot for an evening hideaway or a quick stop off to enjoy a night-time tipple, Adelaide Hills is the place to cure your cravings.
 Beyond its famous wineries, the region also offers a range of food-fancying bars, pubs and casual restaurants that have become local favourites.

 Moreover, with so many culinary creatives choosing to set up shop in the Hills’s region, the bar and pub scene has transformed into one to celebrate.
-And what better time to support them than now, after an extremely tough start to the year with the bushfires and then the coronavirus.

 To help you plan, South Australia Tourism has shared with us its top 10 recommendations for wining and bar hopping in Adelaide Hills.